 While we have more work and research to do, here is a list of a few ongoing projects to jump into:

-- On the first Wednesday of every month, we deliver 25 pre-packed bags of food to contribute to Greencastle Elementary School’s food-in-backpacks program, providing grocery staples to help cover weekend meals for identified families in need.
-We will be accepting donations in labeled bins in the lobby every Sunday.
-Pick up a sample list, and during your weekly grocery shop put together a bag of much needed non-perishable foods and make a small but tangible difference in the life of a student whose family struggles with food insecurity.
-Spread the word!
-Thanks very much in advance!
-To sign up (so we know to expect your donation) click here.
+- During the school year, we deliver pre-packed bags of food to contribute to Greencastle Elementary School’s food-in-backpacks program, providing grocery staples to help cover weekend meals for identified families in need.
+In September, we will once again be accepting donations in labeled bins in the lobby every Sunday.
 For more information contact Jennifer Hair or Ugo Samuels.

 - If you are someone who prays, please pray for economic justice.
 Despite feeling the odds are a bit stacked against our work at times, we at Cedar Ridge have hope and believe the world can be a wonderful, amazing, light-filled place!
-You can pray for our work in general, for the people we come in contact with through our outreach partnerships, or click here to be directed to our seasonal prayer focus page.
+You can pray for our work in general, and for the people we come in contact with through our outreach partnerships.